conanlecoder/jewelryGlow/README.md

 Make sure you have the following installed:
 - **NodeJS**
-  _I used node version 16.20.0 and npm version 6.14.9 at the time of creation._
+  _We used node version 16.20.0 and npm version 6.14.9 at the time of creation._
 - **MongoDB**
-  _I used mongo version 4.4.1 at the time of creation._
+  _We used mongo version 8.0 at the time of creation._
 - **Postman**
-  _I used postman version 7.36.1 at the time of creation._
+  _We used postman version 7.36.1 at the time of creation._

 ---